cryptoboid/mytag/README.md

 4. Start the expo server (with hot reloading): `expo start`
 5. Download the [Expo Go](https://expo.io/client) app in your phone and test it!

+## Next steps

+You can see our to-do list in [this project](https://github.com/cryptoboid/mytag/projects/2).
+Feel free to work on any of these issues!

 ## License

 MIT